yagizalkilic/multi_robot_path_planning/README.md

 ## Program information

-- The file called cpp_randomly_generated contains files to generate an n_dimensional robot space and find a solution to the scheduling problem.
-This implementation is still a test implementation as the generated data does not correspond to the actual robot data.
-However, RRT implementation and space representation will be used on the ros implementation.
+- The multi_robot_path_scheduling catkin package contains 3 executables.

+  - algorithm_test: simulates paths and schedules robots.

+  - turtle_space_generator_scheduler:  generates turtles from turtlesim library, generates paths for the turtles, and calculates schedules for the paths.

+  - turtle_follower: makes the turtles follow their paths in the given schedule.

     In order to execute the program, https://root.cern/ should be installed.

 - The filed called py_tests contains scripts for the initial testing of the general methods:
-  - simple_coordination_graph.py: simulates coordination graphs for 2 robots along a specified path
+  - simple_coordination_graph.py: simulates coordination graphs for 2 robots along a specified path.
   - 3D_coordination_euclidian.py: coordinates 3 robots on specified paths, visualizes the RRT algorithm.
 Uses euclidian distance to calculate proximity to collusion zones.
   - 3D_coordination_grid.py: coordinates 3 robots on specified paths, visualizes the RRT algorithm.
 Puts paths and collusions on a grid, is more efficient.
   - n_robot_coordination.py: calculates coordination graps for n robots.
-Cannot visualize in 3-D
+Cannot visualize in 3-D.

 # Multi-Robot Path Planning on Predefined Routes